LinusDikomey/eyelang/README.md

 # eyelang
 A basic programming language.
-The compiler is written in rust using LLVM as it's backend.
+The compiler is written in rust using LLVM as its backend.

 ## TO DO (for first real program to compile):
 - [ ] Basic features: